aspose-total/Aspose.Total-Products/total/en/python-net/conversion/powerpoint-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a POWERPOINT to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including POWERPOINT and XLSM files.
+As a Python developer, you may need to add a POWERPOINT to XLSM conversion feature within your application.
+This is because XLSM files are more secure and reliable than POWERPOINT files.
+XLSM files are also easier to share and store.

+<h2>How Aspose.Total Helps for PowerPoint to XLSM Conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert POWERPOINT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including POWERPOINT and XLSM files.
+It helps to automate the conversion process.
+The process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert POWERPOINT file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.
+This way, you can easily convert POWERPOINT to XLSM files.

 {{% /blocks/products/pf/feature-page-summary %}}